rainlycoris/ollama/docs/faq.md

 - `q8_0` - 8-bit quantization, uses approximately 1/2 the memory of `f16` with a very small loss in precision, this usually has no noticeable impact on the model's quality (recommended if not using f16).
 - `q4_0` - 4-bit quantization, uses approximately 1/4 the memory of `f16` with a small-medium loss in precision that may be more noticeable at higher context sizes.

+When using the colon-separated format (e.g., `q8_0:q4_0`), you can mix these types for keys and values.

 How much the cache quantization impacts the model's response quality will depend on the model and the task.
 Models that have a high GQA count (e.g. Qwen2) may see a larger impact on precision from quantization than models with a low GQA count.

 You may need to experiment with different quantization types to find the best balance between memory usage and quality.